 - 40 bed Acute Care Pediatric Unit.

-- Royal University Hospital is an 89-pediatric bed facility and services communities across Saskatchewan.
+- The Jim Pattison Children’s Hospital is a 176 bed facility that services communities across Saskatchewan.
 Medical services are provided to children from birth to 18 years.
 Three pediatric cardiologists are included in a full complement of pediatric cardiology trained staff.

 - There is a Pediatric Intensive Care Unit (PICU), a Neonatal Intensive care Unit (NICU), two inpatient units, and a follow up outpatient clinic for the pediatric cardiology patients.